adamroyjones/firefox-tabs/readme.md

 ~/.config/firefox-tabs/data/
 ```

-and open them up as a table in Firefox.
+and open them up as a tree in Firefox.